 - Loan term.
 How long have you been given to repay the loan?
 This is referred to as the loan term.

 - Interest rate.
-This is the agreed on upon percentage that the lender is charging you to use their money.
+This is the agreed upon percentage that the lender is charging you to use its money.